Filmation: Quality

 Unlike many American studios, Filmation never relied on animation studios outside the United States for the bulk of its production; Ghostbusters and BraveStarr both state in the ending credits that they were "made entirely in the U.S.A."
 This occurred during a time when rival studio Hanna-Barbera shifted from saying in the final production credits (immediately before the production logo appearances) "A Hanna-Barbera Production" to "Produced in Association with: Wang Film Productions / Cuckoo's Nest Studios" which is located in Taiwan (along with H-B's own Philippines-based Fil-Cartoons).
 The quality of Filmation's "Made Entirely in the U.S.A." strategy was comparable to the outsourced animation.
 Filmation did, however, rely on outsourcing once, when the company created its animated Zorro series.
 It was animated by Tokyo Movie Shinsha of Japan; however, the storyboards and graphics were made by Filmation itself.

 Filmation is also noteworthy for its background paintings under the direction of long-time department head Erv Kaplan, such as the purple-colored "night sky" backgrounds used in He-Man and She-Ra.

 Characters, as well as plots, were typically run-of-the-mill for the time.
 For example, most episodes of Ghostbusters had the same scheme (bad guys develop an evil plan, the heroes are needed but always absent, Ghost Buggy the talking car complains about their dangerous position, Tracy the Gorilla pulls out of his back pack exactly the miscellaneous item the Ghostbuster needs in a moment of despair, Eddie doing a number of clumsy/stupid things, etc.); although as previously mentioned, Filmation made various attempts to rise above the norm.
 Many of the sound effects used in its cartoons are also very familiar, the majority of them being recycled from Hanna-Barbera (this was, and still is, a common trait among animation companies, though Filmation's copies of the Hanna-Barbera sound effects were of a distinctively lower quality), though the company's DC Comics cartoons of 1966–67 used more realistic sound effects.

 Filmation received particular criticism for Lassie's Rescue Rangers, an animated continuation of the long-running live-action series Lassie.
-Lassie's co-creator and trainer, Rudd Weatherwax, said of the show: "That's not Lassie.
+Lassie's co-creator and trainer, Rudd Weatherwax, said of the show, "That's not Lassie.
 That's trash."
 It drew a rare denunciation from the National Association of Broadcasters, which accused Filmation of corrupting the Lassie franchise with "violence, crime and stupidity."
+According to Scheimer, when he appeared at a fan convention to promote Star Trek: The Animated Series, he heard a fan express hope that the series would not "turn out like all the rest of Filmation's sh*t".
+Some people who worked at Filmation, including Mark Kausler, Don Bluth, John Kricfalusi, Eddie Fitzgerald, Sam Simon, Tom Ruegger, Paul Dini, and Will Finn, expressed their dislike for the company and the shows that they worked on.